ziad-alalami/ziad-alalami/README.md

 ---

 ### Who am I?
 I am Ziad.
 I spend half my time engineering high-throughput backend infrastructure, agentic workflows, mathematical modelling, building models from scratch with math, and the other half tracking my macros, lifting, swimming, playing football, climbing, and playing piano.
-I recently graduated from **KFUPM** with First Honors and spent an exchange semester at **KAIST** (where I survived building an OS in Pintos and joined the Kumdo club).
+I recently graduated from **KFUPM** with First Honors and spent an exchange semester at **KAIST**.

-Instead of just hooking up API wrappers, I like understanding how systems break and how to make them resilient, from an RL, trained Doom agent to autonomous fintech pipelines processing millions.
+Instead of just hooking up API wrappers, I like understanding how systems break and how to make them resilient, from an RL, trained Doom agent to autonomous fintech pipelines processing tens of millions.

-### ⚡ What I'm up to
+### What I am up to
 - **Building:** Scalable backend architecture and internal agentic knowledge platforms at **Stream** (and other tasks too).
 - **Exploring:** Quantitative Finance and Algos, Time Series, multimodal models quantization and fine-tuning, temporal learning, and hardware-software co-design.
 - **AFK:** Healthy stuff, watching travel vlogs, or travelling.